gaustin/game-rentals/README.md

 4. User searches for a game
 5. User selects a title to rent
 6. User can view titles they've rented

-Note: This won't make calls to Giant Bomb unless you remove the cassettes backing the requests.